linkpoonapith/MSDOORS/README.md

 If you are detected with Byfron, it’s a HWID (Hardware ID) ban, meaning that device is fcked.<br>

-if you want to bypass byfron you have to download fluxus executor https://fluxteam.net/ and download roblox form here https://apps.microsoft.com/store/detail/roblox/9NBLGGGZM6WM
+if you want to bypass byfron you have to download [fluxus executor download executor and download roblox form here](https://fluxteam.net/) [download roblox](https://apps.microsoft.com/store/detail/roblox/9NBLGGGZM6WM)